 I wanted to prove the former reactions wrong.
 It only fueled me to extinguish any doubt and go have a fantastic time and come back with wonderful stories to prove contrary to stereotypes.
-I was sure that anything I’d heard or read was simply inaccurate/incomplete information propagated by the merciless media.
+I was sure anything I’d heard or read was simply inaccurate/incomplete information propagated by the merciless media.

 I’ll answer to some of the FAQ/Reactions.
 How did wanting to visit Iran come about?
-Hopefully you have gathered by now as a long time reader that my ethnic background is Sicilian and Persian- I have a deep love for my both my heritages.
+Hopefully you have gathered by now as a long time reader my ethnic background is Sicilian and Persian- I have a deep love for my both my heritages.
 I sincerely attribute my curiosity for food and an open-minded palate thanks to being born to diversity.

 Persian food has strong, punctuated and distinct flavors like dried lemons, saffron, rose water, bitter greens, gamey lamb, onion rich ground beef kebab, honey drenched sweets, spiced picked vegetables…etc. As a kid growing up in America, my palate was exposed to flavors otherwise unknown in the American food landscape of baloney, processed foods, high fructose corn syrup things, sketchy canned soups, hydrogenated fats, hot dogs, fast food and garbage cafeteria food at school mealtimes.
 I believe and thank my Persian family for giving me an advantage when forming a relationship with food.